codeprotocol/steroids-angular-mpa/README.md

+# DEPRECATED

+This example app is deprecated, using an outdated version of Steroids.
+It is preserved only for legacy purposes, and should not be used as a reference.

 # Steroids AngularJS MPA Example App

 This app is meant to showcase the Steroids multi-page app (MPA) architecture with AngularJS.
 It is meant to be run as a Steroids project.